fictionco/fiction/@docs/advanced/transactional-email/index.md

 To send transactional emails, Factor offers a `sendEmail` function plus some additional helpers.
 Note that emails must be sent from the server and not the client, so often you'll need to do the sending from an [endpoint method](./endpoints-and-middleware).

-In additional to sending the email, `sendEmail` formats a HTML email based on the text and links you're sending.
+In addition to sending the email, `sendEmail` formats an HTML email based on the text and links you're sending.
 This can be changed, as discussed below.

 ```js